The implementation, amendment or dispute to the intent or meaning of these rules shall rest solely within the purview of the Management Committee.

 a) Ladies.
 This award is for the lady with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
 The winner will receive a Trophy plus a replica; the runner-up will receive a replica.

 (b) Men.
 This award is for the man with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
 The winner to receive a Trophy plus a replica; the runner-up will receive a replica.

 All the provisions in Section 1. (ii) and (iii) Declaration apply.

 Please note that player usage between teams does NOT apply in cup competitions.
-In addition all rounds will be limited to one match and played on the home drawn teams green on a Friday except for the semi-finals and finals which will be played on neutral greens.
+In addition all rounds will be limited to one match and played on a neutral green on a Friday, including the semi-finals and finals

 Teams are to consist of ten players.

 Captains will toss a coin to decide choice of odd or even lead jacks.
 Up to and including the quarter final matches, no league qualification is necessary before a properly registered player is included in a cup team, but in either the semi-final or final, every player must have played not less than two league matches prior to the date of the semi-final competition.

 Prior to all matches each captain will prepare their numbered score cards in order of play.